agsb/milliForth-RiscV/README.md

 This version with minimal code (.text), uses only 458 bytes,
     392 bytes for Forth engine and 66 bytes for linux system I/O.
     Not counting ELF headers.
-Used 56 bytes for load ELF PIC address.
+Used 56 bytes to load ELF PIC address.

 No human WORDS.
 It uses DJB2 hash in headers.

 No Terminal Input Buffer, just an token-to-hash ascii parser.

-Only use a IMMEDIATE flag, at MSBit (31) of hash, also is NaN, used for errors.
+Only use a IMMEDIATE flag, at MSBit (31) of hash, also is NaN, used to indicate errors.

 There are a file with more core words in native code to use.